-All audit recommendations will be addressed, tracked and re-reviewed and with management, and there by the Internal Auditors.
+All audit recommendations will be addressed, tracked and re-reviewed by the Internal Auditors.

 Management Assurance Return

 The Management Assurance Return (MAR) is submitted to the Department for Transport (DfT) each year to allow them to gain assurance on specific areas of governance and internal control.